-The Hawaii Federation of Republican Women is dedicated to the advancement of GOP leadership throughout the state of Hawaii.
+The Hawaii Federation of Republican Women is dedicated to the advancement of a Republican Party of authority and influence throughout the state of Hawaii.
 To help accomplish this we will build on the platform and knowledge of both local and mainland ideas and strategies.

 We must unite in civic association as Republican Women of dedication and commitment to rebuild our party, our state and our society!

 Our combined strength will grow as we all learn the lessons of leadership and commitment and build the endurance needed to lead our state.

 We must develop an agenda worthy of our fellow citizens trust and build a Hawaii State GOP with broad and effective reach on all islands.

 To our members, and those inspired to become members, we thank you, and we ask you to join with us in one spirit to build a better and brighter future for our beautiful island home.

 President, Hawaii Federation of Republican Women